aditya70/system-design/design-questions.md

 - Design a system like Red bus [HLD, DB design, Design microservice architecture]
 - [Design a system like Amazon locker.](https://leetcode.com/discuss/interview-question/233869/Design-Amazon-Locker-system).
 - Design Dominoes website.(major components like Delivery tracking system, User Signup/Login flow, Fulfillment service etc.)
-- Design Job management system
+- Design Job management system.
+- Design Snake & Ladder multiplayer game.
+- Design Inventory for 1000 employees in Amazon for any product of your choice(like laptops etc) class level diagram, HLD ( Emphasis was on Design patterns used in class diagram)
+-